Honglongwu/LPHW/README.md

 project, debug my program and test the result of my program. stick on my goal, one day will come. please follow me if you think this will benifit you.

-author: Honglong Wu
+Author: Honglong Wu
-email: BGI, wuhonglong@genomics.cn
+Email: BGI, wuhonglong@genomics.cn
 History: Because all the problem was caused by the DNS